Collaboration Is A Better Way.

 Nearly half of all marriages end in divorce, and most people are not aware of the financial pitfalls that marriage can bring.
-At Chase, Berenstein and Murray, Counselors at Law, we meet with many people who dearly wish they had taken the time to create a prenuptial agreement.
+At Chase, Berenstein and Murray, Counselors at Law, we meet with many people who dearly wish they had taken the time to create a prenuptial or postnuptial agreement.

 What’s Included In A Prenuptial Agreement?